 Fresh food items are no longer served, but drinks remain as normal.
 Snacks and candy are offered, and we recommend passengers take snacks with them from the Saga Lounge on their flight.

 Passengers should also expect changes in the lounges that we partner with in destination airports.
 Some are either closed at the present time, or have limited service.

-For the next three months we are giving all Saga Club members Bonus Tier Credits.
-The amount of Bonus Tier Credits members will receive is the average number of Tier Credits they have earned for Icelandair flights over the last 12 months.
-Bear in mind that Tier Credits determine whether members are eligible for the status of Saga Silver or Saga Gold membership and that members earn them for flying Icelandair scheduled flights.
+In March 2020, we introduced the Bonus Tier Credits to support Saga Club members, during the time of reduced travelling due to the coronavirus (COVID-19) pandemic.
+We will continue this support until further notice.
+The amount of Bonus Tier Credits members will receive is the average number of Tier Credits they have earned for Icelandair flights over the last 12 months prior to March 2020.
+Please bear in mind that Tier Credits determine whether members are eligible for the status of Saga Silver or Saga Gold membership and that members earn them for flying Icelandair scheduled flights.
 If you have more questions, please read on.

 Who is eligible for the Bonus Tier Credits?

-All Saga Club members that have earned Tier Credits for an Icelandair scheduled flight in the last 12 months are eligible for the Bonus Tier Credit.
+All Saga Club members that have earned Tier Credits for an Icelandair scheduled flight over the last 12 months prior to March 2020 are eligible for the Bonus Tier Credit.

 How much Bonus Tier Credits will I receive as a Saga Club member?

-The amount of Bonus Tier Credits you will receive is the average number of Tier Credits you have earned for Icelandair scheduled flights in the last 12 months.
+The amount of Bonus Tier Credits you will receive is the average number of Tier Credits you have earned for Icelandair scheduled flights in the last 12 months prior to March 2020.

 When do I get the Bonus Tier Credits?

 The Bonus Tier Credits will be automatically credited to your Saga Club account on the last day of the month.